FPM SETA Sectors offer career skills in Fibre-Processing and Manufacturing.

 Critical Skill: particular capabilities needed within an occupation, e.g. general management skills, communication and customer handling skills, team-work skills, communication technology skills, etc.

-The Department of Higher Education and Training (DHET) defines the terms of absolute and relative scarcity of skills as follows:
+The Department of Higher Education and Training (DHET) defines the terms of an absolute and relative scarcity of skills as follows:

 Absolute scarcity – suitably skilled persons not available in the labour market.